The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.3.3 – National events and celebrations

-Schools should generate excitement around reading by taking part in one of the below initiatives, or in another that suits their setting:
+Schools should generate excitement around reading by taking part in one of the below initiatives, or in another that suits their setting and learners:

 World Book Day / Night